ceybers/spline36-keyboard/README.md

 The Spline36 is a 36-key ergonomic split keyboard.

 The columns are staggered, slightly splayed or fanned out, and there is an angle to the top and bottom row to create a key-well effect.
-Similarly the thumb cluster is offset and angled to fit under the thumb in a more natural position.
+Similarly, the thumb cluster is offset and angled to fit under the thumb in a more natural position.

 Beneath the plate, all the keys are connected directly (no diodes) to a RP2040 based MCU with a USB-C connector.
 The two halves are connected via TRRS.
-The bottom plate is fastened via M2 screws and heatset inserts.
+The bottom plate is fastened via M2 screws and heat-set inserts.

 [Continue reading...](notes/Design.md)